cyrinux/dotfiles/README.md

 > Comes bundled with a script to prevent DNS leaks on NetworkManager.

+☑ Auto start/stop of network services based on connection.

+> Comes with nmtrust package

 ☑ Lazy sourcing scripts to speedup terminal startup.

 > This is useful for rvm, source it the first time you use `rvm` command.